charleennewland/blog/kaizen_workshop_3.md

 **Solution:** Implementing a clear process for updates, assigning responsibility, and establishing adherence control mechanisms such as routine audits, feedback loops, training sessions, responsibility assignments, and performance metrics can help prevent future shipment delays.

->*To become familiar with RCA, try out my Root Cause Analysis Template: 5 Whys Approach
+To become familiar with RCA, try out my Root Cause Analysis Template: 5 Whys Approach.

 **Complexities and Challenges of RCA**